Flexjet

-Flexjet is an American provider of fractional ownership aircraft, leasing, and jet card services.
+Flexjet, LLC is an American provider of fractional ownership aircraft, leasing, and jet card services.
 Founded in 1995 as a division of Bombardier Aerospace, it is currently owned by Directional Aviation, an aviation private investment firm.

 Background

 Flexjet is a provider of fractional jet ownership, leasing, and jet card services as well as private helicopter fractional, leasing and charter services.
 Directional Aviation, the private investment firm founded by aviation entrepreneur Kenn Ricci, has owned Flexjet since 2013.
 Headquartered in Richmond Heights, Ohio, Flexjet is led by Ricci, its chairman, and by Michael J. Silvestro, its chief executive officer.
 Flexjet is one of the largest fractional private jet companies.
 The company serves over 2,100 clients.